mouni-test-workflow/verademo/readme.md

 - users to post a one-liner joke.
-- users to follow the jokes of other users or not (listen or f)sdfsf
+- users to follow the jokes of other users or not (listen or fd
 - users to comment on other users messages (heckle) rgrg

 ### URLs